Kaxlow/climate-on-housing/docs/climate-risk-housing-methodology.md

 county-source-event-start combination receives a unique key.
 The page retains events starting from January 2016 through December 2025.

+The fixed dates above define the page view.
+The reusable `analysis` layer also persists complete-window summaries for post-event horizons of 12, 24, 36, 48, and 60 months when the available housing coverage permits them.

 ## Event-window analysis

 Events are matched to Redfin observations for the same county.
 Two windows are